ba47-development/node-red-version/README.md

 # Version

-This node simply displays the entered version in the flow and sets `msg.version` to this value.
+This node simply displays the entered version of the flow and sets `msg.version` to this value.

 It is intended to visualize the flow's version.